 A Colour Area Mask can be added to each defined Colour Area to allow multiple configurable Colour Areas on a single view.

-Important Note: A Colour Area Mask should be a solid colour and based on the same proportions as the 2D View Background image.
+Important Note: A Colour Area Mask should be a solid colour and based on the same proportions as the 2D View Background image - this ensures best performance in App.
+It is primarily intended as a visual feature rather than for purposes of artwork generation.

 It is now possible to Sync colours from one Colour Area to another, both on the same 2D View and across different 2D Views.